 40 Him God raised up the third day, and shewed him openly; 41 Not to all the people, but unto witnesses chosen before God, even to us, who did eat and drink with him after he rose from the dead.
 42 And he commanded us to preach unto the people, and to testify that it is he which was ordained of God to be the Judge of quick and dead.

-It is God who has sent His witnesses to carry His message into the world.
+It is God who has sent His messengers to carry His word into the world.
 This God knows His messengers.
-He knows if they will be faithful to carry His word in truth.
-So, if we are to question the faithfulness of those who wrote the scriptures under His guidance, we should remember that God Himself has chosen them.
+He knows whether they will be faithful to carry His word in truth.
+So, if we are to question the faithfulness of those who wrote the Scriptures under His guidance, we should first remember that God Himself chose them specifically for the task.

 Isaiah 55:11